CodieWest/World-Os/README.md

 Cody West: Python, Css3, Html5, Coffee Script and Java Script Developer.
 Designer at heart.
 Big fan of gadgets and mini computers.

-Tom Drevon: that guy on his chair at his computer doing awesome things (HTML5, Swift)
+Tom Drevon: That guy on his chair at his computer doing awesome things (HTML5, Swift).
+Worked with game engines and adobe programs!

+#Device

+Odroid C1 or Humingbird i2ex

+#Later projects

+IOS releace

+#Aim

+To go to san-francisco and go to a google conference!!

+#We are a group of schol geeks and would be happy for anyone to join the project.